ElazarK/content-docs/scripts/AnalyzeOSX.md

-Use this script to get file and URL reputation for osxcollector result.
+Uses this script to get file and URL reputation for osxcollector result.

 This script will use `VirusTotal` for URL checks, and IBM XForce for MD5 file hash checks.
  * maxchecks : for.